-Mineral settings are made by rotating the Metal - O - Mineral control counter-clockwise (Left) to the threshold point which will occur the same as when tuning for metal, but now your responses will indicate mineral.
+Mineral settings are made by rotating the Metal-O-Mineral control clockwise (RIGHT) to the threshold point which will occur the same as when turning for metal, but now your responses will indicate mineral.
 The other controls function the same for both mineral and metal.
-(See False Readings, under Interpretation of Signals, if you feel your instrument responds to both metal and mineral on the same setting.)
+(See false readings under interpretation of signals, if you feel your instrument responds to both metal and mineral on the same setting.)
 You are now adjusted for detecting minerals.